krogk/AgroPi/software/docs/Design.md

 ### Integration Tests

-Integration test should test the follwoing:
+Integration test should test the main objects responsible for controll in the application:
 * Sampler
 * Controller
+* JSONHandler

 #### Sampler